FriendsOfEpub/blitz-tasks/README.md

 If you have this need/requirement and can manage its addition to Blitz Tasks, do not hesitate if you have questions or need clarifications.

+### Is Support of CSS Selectors Exactly the Same As Browsers

+Blitz Tasks is relying on [CheerioJS](https://cheerio.js.org), which is heavily inspired by jQuery.
+This means CheerioJS may support more than the browser you are using right now.

+Therefore, Blitz Tasks is able to support pseudo-class `:has()` for instance, and search for elements containing other elements.
+As a practical example, you can filter `figure` with a `figcaption` like this: `figure:has(figcaption)`.
+And you could modify those `figures` differently e.g. a specific class because it has a `figcaption`.

 ### Can I Have a Script For X

 We welcome any idea, improvement, or fix that will benefit all users.